herflis/concepts-temp/content/content-management.md

 For content management we mean the processes of collection, editing, organizing and delivering of any content.
 What is a content in sensenet content management system?
 In sensenet everything is content.
-Documents, tasks, users, projects, even system configuration files – everything – are stored and managed in the content repository [link].
+Documents, tasks, users, projects, even system configuration files – everything – are stored and managed in the [content repository](/concepts/content-repository).
 It is the foundation that makes content management easy and powerful at the same time.
-All content items are organized in a content tree [link], so you can always think in subtrees and inheritance when managing and presenting content.
+All content items are organized in a [content tree](/concepts/content-tree), so you can always think in subtrees and inheritance when managing and presenting content.

 # Basic content management actions in sensenet